lloy0076/botman-driver-bandwdith-catapault/README.md

 ## Security Vulnerabilities

+If you discover a security vulnerability within this driver, please send an e-mail to David Lloyd at jwickentower@gmail.com.

 If you discover a security vulnerability within BotMan, please send an e-mail to Marcel Pociot at m.pociot@gmail.com.

 All security vulnerabilities will be promptly addressed.

 ## License

+The Botman Catapault Bandwidth Driver is free software distributed under the Apache 2.0 license.

 BotMan is free software distributed under the terms of the MIT license.